How to Keep Your Drains Clean and Prevent Future Blockages

 Key Takeaways

-- The buildup of soap and hair in the bathroom drains
+- Hair and soap scum buildup in bathroom drains

-- Toiletries flushed down the toilet such as baby wipes, feminine hygiene products, dental floss, or cotton swabs
+- Toiletries flushed down the toilet such as baby wipes, feminine hygiene products, dental floss or cotton swabs

 - Tree roots developing into pipes outside the house